shadowlack/shadowlack-core-book/guides/new-player-guide.md

 > **The key to enjoying yourself at Shadowlack is to be proactive.** If you get involved in the game, make friends - or even invite your friends to join - you're going to have a much more entertaining experience.
 We'd love you to not only become a member, but become a part of our strong community.
 {.is-info}

+### Liquid time and timestamping

+Time at Shadowlack runs parallel to time in real life; one year at Shadowlack is equivalent to one year in real life.
+This kind of time schedule is often referred to as Liquid Time (or Fluid Time) in the Play-by-Post community.
+Since Shadowlack operates in Liquid Time, you are allowed to roleplay your characters in multiple threads at once.
+This way you are not always waiting for one person to reply.
+Instead, you can build up a queue of threads to participate in and keep yourself active.

+To help with worldwide plots, Shadowlack subscribes to a system called Timestamping.
+This helps us easily "sync up" real world times with game times, and allows us to create roleplay threads that are in the past, and in the future.
+Feel like roleplaying your character as they were five years ago when something life altering occurred?
+You can do that!
+A Timestamp simply consists of a Ramathian year, month, and day which allows it to attach itself to our real life timeline.

+Afraid of messing up a Timestamp, or don't know how?
+Don't worry.
+Our timestamp system is built right into our roleplaying boards.
+Whenever you create a new thread, the current Ramathian year and month with be auto-selected.
+However, you're allowed to change these values to whatever you like.
+Players only really should make sure that they don't have duplicate Timestamps for their characters (for example: a single character of yours should not participate in two different threads that have the same Timestamp).

 ## Building our world